binbashburns/recon2report/README.md

 - **403 from CLI**: Ensure the API is running and that `R2R_API_BASE` matches its URL (defaults to `http://localhost:5258/`).
 - **Swagger/Swashbuckle build errors**: The project relies on `Microsoft.AspNetCore.OpenApi` only; make sure no other Swagger packages are referenced.
 - **dotnet test errors**: Confirm the API project builds; missing types are usually due to visibility changes in `Program.cs`.

+## License

+This project is licensed under the **Business Source License 1.1 (BSL)**.
+See [LICENSE](./LICENSE) for full text.

+**Summary**:
+- Free for testing, development, and educational use
+- Free for penetration testing labs and CTF competitions
+- NOT for production use without a commercial license
+- Converts to Apache 2.0 license after 4 years

+## Safety Warning

+**FOR AUTHORIZED TESTING ONLY**

+This tool is designed for:
+- Penetration testing labs (HackTheBox, TryHackMe, OSCP)
+- CTF competitions
+- Security research and education
+- Authorized penetration testing engagements with written permission

+**NEVER use this tool against systems you don't own or have explicit written permission to test.** Unauthorized access to computer systems is illegal.